-Adopted by Durham Planning Board on October 24, 2018
+Adopted by Durham Planning Board on October 24, 2018 Evaluation zone modified on July 24, 2019; Dame Road added June 5, 2023

 This policy was developed in consultation with Robert Berner, Eastern Region Arborist for Eversource; Mike Lynch, Durham Public Works Director and Tree Warden; and John Parry, a Durham resident who works as an urban forester with a government agency.
 This policy applies to the current electric utilities provider for Durham, i.e., to Eversource or its successor.